opal/opal/docs/jquery.md

 alert "Hello from jquery + opal"
 ```

-> **Note**: this file requires two important dependencies, `jquery` and `opal-jquery`.
+NOTE: this file requires two important dependencies, `jquery` and `opal-jquery`.
-> You need to bring your own `jquery.js` file as the gem does not include one.
+You need to bring your own `jquery.js` file as the gem does not include one.
 If
-> you are using the asset pipeline with rails, then this should be available
+you are using the asset pipeline with rails, then this should be available
-> already, otherwise download a copy and place it into `app/` or whichever directory
+already, otherwise download a copy and place it into `app/` or whichever directory
-> you are compiling assets from.
+you are compiling assets from.
 You can alternatively require a zepto instance.

 The `#alert` method is provided by `opal-jquery`.
 If the message displays, then
 `jquery` support should be working.